joaotavora/eglot/README.md

 This tells Emacs that any `python-mode` buffers in that directory should have a particular buffer-local value of `eglot-workspace-configuration`.
-That variable's value should be _association list_ of _parameter sections_ which are presumably understood by the server.
+That variable's value should be an _association list_ of _parameter sections_, which are presumably understood by the server.
 In this example, we associate section `pyls` with the parameters object `(:plugins (:jedi_completion (:include_params t)))`.

-Now, supposing that you also had some Go code in the very same project, you can configure the Gopls server in the same file.
+Now, supposing that you also have some Go code in the very same project, you can configure the Gopls server in the same file.
 Adding a section for `go-mode`, the file's contents become: